 Enter a mysterious samurai wearing a kabuki mask.
 The old woman—well, I won’t spoil it.
 Suffice it to say, the film veers into horror, but without the usual puritanical overtones.

 I respected the film’s craft, but I didn’t buy what it was selling.
 The gothic cinematography and inventive sound design create an illusion of depth, but the film proves shallow.
-Shindo casts his characters in a sub-human existence to better explore their primal natures, but this feels reductive instead of enlightening.
+Shindo casts his characters in a sub-human existence to better explore their primal natures, but this feels reductive.
 It’s no great stretch to illustrate humanity’s baser urges when you’ve already reduced them to animals.